gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture.md

 will be popped off of the stack and the current history token will be the "Contact List" view.

-<p>Now that we have the flow straight, we need to decide where to put the code.
+Now that we have the flow straight, we need to decide where to put the code.
 Given that history is not specific to a particular view, it makes sense to add it to the AppController class.